kateolmstead/unity-sdk/README.md

     </tbody>
 </table>

-Frames are loaded asynchronously to keep your game responsive.
-The `initMessagingFrame` call begins the frame loading process.
-However, until you call `show` on the frame, the frame will not be drawn in the UI.
-This gives you control over when a frame will appear.
+Placements are loaded asynchronously to keep your game responsive.
+The `initMessagingFrame` call begins the loading process.
+However, until you call `show` on the placement, the placement will not be drawn in the UI.
+This gives you control over when a placement will appear.

-Frames are destroyed on a scene transition or when closed.
+Placements are destroyed on a scene transition or when closed.

-In the example below, we initialize the frame when a behavior script is loaded for the first time.
-In the update loop, we poll for the frame asking if it can be shown loading and then show it.
-In practice, a frame can be loaded in a variety of ways.
+In the example below, we initialize the placement when a behavior script is loaded for the first time.
+In the update loop, we poll for the placement asking if it can be shown loading and then show it.
+In practice, a placement can be loaded in a variety of ways.

 ```csharp
 using PlaynomicsPlugin;